madmace/ALFONSo_ICL8038/README.md

 ## Basics

+The ICL8038 waveform generator is a monolithic integrated circuit capable of producing high accuracy sine, square, triangular, sawtooth and pulse waveforms.
+The frequency (or repetition rate) can be selected externally from 0.001Hz to more than 300kHz.
+In used configuration, the frequency has been fixed in the audio frequency range 1Hz to 20KHz.
+Integrators via comparators create the primary triangle which is then flip-flopped to obtain the square and a smoothing network based on multiple transistors stages.
+The sweep is modulated via a dc voltage to pin 8.
+The relative frequency range depends on the capacitor applied to pin 10.
+4 different meshes with different values are needed to get good linearity.
+This especially applies to operation as an LFO.
+4 different selectable operating modes have been selected.

+- **HVCO**
+- **VCO**
+- **LFO**
+- **VLFO**

 ## Early implementation

 This first implementation is oriented to develop and test all the HW functionalities of the VCOs/LFOs and the core SW libraries for their command.